qazwsxedcrfvtg14/Useful-Notes/README.md

-# Userful-Tools
+# Useful-Nots
-Userful tools on Windows/Linux
+Some useful notes